AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 | /pet/{id} | PUT         | `updatePet` |
 | /pet/{id} | DELETE      | `deletePet` |

-Let&rsquo;s see how you can create this API, assuming you have the web actions are already deployed/created.

-# How long does it take to create/update an API

-When creating or updating a REST API, it can take up to 5 minutes to see the changes.
+ This is how to do it:

-## Using wsk CLI
+## Using aio CLI

-Using the `aio rt:api:create` command, you create each API endpoint one-by-one.
-This command allows you to set a base path, path, method, and response type.
-We will set:
+Using the `aio rt:api:create` command, you create API endpoints one by one.
+The command allows you to set a base path, path, method, and response type, like this:

 ```
 aio rt:api:create /pet-store /pet post createPet --response-type http